Mechanical advantage

 Mechanical advantage is a measure of the force amplification achieved by using a tool, mechanical device or machine system.
 The device trades off input forces against movement to obtain a desired amplification in the output force.
 The model for this is the law of the lever.
 Machine components designed to manage forces and movement in this way are called mechanisms.

 An ideal mechanism transmits power without adding to or subtracting from it.
 This means the ideal machine does not include a power source, is frictionless, and is constructed from rigid bodies that do not deflect or wear.
 The performance of a real system relative to this ideal is expressed in terms of efficiency factors that take into account departures from the ideal.

-Lever
+Levers

 The lever is a movable bar that pivots on a fulcrum attached to or positioned on or across a fixed point.
 The lever operates by applying forces at different distances from the fulcrum, or pivot.
 The location of the fulcrum determines a lever's class.
-Where a lever rotates continuously, it functions as a rotary 2nd-class lever.
+Where a lever rotates continuously, it functions as a rotary second-class lever.
 The motion of the lever's end-point describes a fixed orbit, where mechanical energy can be exchanged. (see a hand-crank as an example.)